 I decided to invite a few moms over to get together and share our holiday organization ideas.
 A few of us already made a holiday planning binder at MOPS.
 It has been helping so much just to have everything I need for planning for the holidays in one place.
 This holiday kickoff event idea is credited to Marsha Ramsland.
 You can learn more about her in my holiday planning binder post.

-My friend Jessie, who has shared a guest post on the blog before, has a home-based business making wine jelly.
+My friend Jessie, who has shared a guest post on the blog before, had a home-based business making wine jelly.
 (Yum!)
-So I asked Jessie if she could co-host the event with me so her Five O’Clock Jelly could be featured.
+So I asked Jessie if she could co-host the event with me.
 Lucky for me, she agreed and was excited for the event!